Court orders transfer, but patient remains at UPA for days at risk of life

 Even with a court decision, a patient from Patos de Minas continues for days without receiving proper medical care.
 Antônio Soares Nogueira urgently needs a bicameral transvenous cardiac pacemaker implantation surgery.
-The preliminary injunction was published on August 31, and the public authorities had up to 72 hours for a solution, but nothing happened.
+The preliminary injunction was published on August 31, and the State of Minas Gerais had up to 48 hours for a solution, but nothing happened.
 The whole family is distressed and doesn’t know what to do anymore.

 Patos Hoje spoke this Monday (06) afternoon with Elenir Soares, Mr. Antônio’s daughter.
 She said that her father is in the emergency department of the Emergency Care Unit.
 He is being monitored by devices, with a heart rate between 32 and 36.
 “The situation is desperate.
 Every day he gets weaker and he can’t get out of here.
 They have already looked for a vacancy throughout the state and nothing so far”, he said.